jordaniza/ve-explainer/README.md

 Before jumping into the logic it's worth grabbing some further context about Aerodrome and how it works.

-Aerodrome is a popular DeFi protocol that is heavily inspired by Curve finance.
+Aerodrome is a popular DeFi protocol, forked from Solidly which in turn drew heavy inspiration from Curve Finance.
 Users can lock $AERO tokens for periods of up to 4 years and in return receive voting power in the Aerodrome protocol.

 Voters in Aerodrome can direct future $AERO emissions by allocating their vote weight across _gauges_.
 A gauge in Aerodrome typically points to a particular liqudity pool (such as WETH-USDC).
 Users who provide liquidity in such a pool receive standard Liqudity pool fees + emissions dictated by the % of votes that pool/gauge receives.